furzepig/brachistochrone/_posts/writing/2018-05-27-the_meter_man.md

   though the postman never brings a package.

   She gets to her feet and heads for the door, her mind racing with dangerous possibilities.
-On ‘Have A Happy Morning With Tom and Trudy’ she has seen what happens to people like her who just answer the door, people who trust other people to be who they say they are.
+On _Have A Happy Morning With Tom and Trudy_ she has seen what happens to people like her who just answer the door, people who trust other people to be who they say they are.
 There is a procedure to follow and even that may not keep you safe she knows.
 The chain is already fitted on the